“a gathering of writing and art work

 Grey Paper Crane defines Intersectional art to be welcoming projects.
 The artist and/or the audience will be from different backgrounds, non-homogenous, or are sensitive and aware of oppressive language, traumatic triggers, slurs or slander extant in art, and media.
 Grey Paper Crane acknowledges the existence of oppressive social barriers.

 Grey Paper Crane operates under a come-as-you-go artistic leadership team.
-Administratively lead by Bertha Lee, each year marks a new year of development under different artistic leaders-in-residence.
+Organizationally lead by Bertha Lee, each year marks a new year of development under different artistic leaders-in-residence.

 2014-2015: conception, Bertha Lee begins Grey Paper Crane to create work that is inspired by Artist’s perspectives.

-2015-2016: development, Bertha Lee begins experiments to develope GPC’s group organization with Harsharan Sidhu in Toronto, CAN.
+2015-2016: development, Bertha Lee begins experiments to develop GPC’s group organization with Harsharan Sidhu in Toronto, CAN.

 2016-2017: a focus on connection, Bertha Lee establishes a diversity statement with Nemo Martin in London, UK.
 They together produce Man Friday.